You will need

-Break two of the eggs into two tea cups.
-Keep on the side.
+Break eggs into a sieve or colander and leave the very watery part of the whites to drain away.
 Boil the kettle.
-Fill a 20 cm non-stick frying pan half full with water from the kettle.
+Fill a 20 cm frying pan half full with water from the kettle.
 Place the pan over a gentle heat, until tiny bubbles form on the base.
-Immediately pick up both cups and at the same time, tip the eggs into the water and let them barely simmer, without a lid for exactly 1 minute.
+Tip the eggs into the water and let them barely simmer, without a lid for exactly 1 minute.
 Cover the pan with a lid and remove it from the heat.
 Poach the eggs, away from the heat, for 4 minutes.
 By now the yolks should still be runny and the whites cooked.
-Use a slotted spoon to carefully lift and drain the eggs.
-Repeat with the remaining two eggs.
+Use a slotted spoon to carefully separate, lift and drain the eggs.

 Pile ham onto the toast.
 Warm the Cheese Sauce and spoon a generous dollop on the ham.
 Top with eggs.
 Season lightly with Chilli & Garlic Seasoning.
 Add greens, cherry tomatoes and slivers of avocado.

 Pics for Fresh Living, by Shane Powell

 Microwave Poached Egg